pixel

 Lost Potential Income or Earning Capacity

 If your car accident leaves you permanently disabled, then you may be able to claim the loss of future income.
 This type of claim gets tricky because you are trying to predict your future earning capacity.
-Proving loss of future income, or earning capacity is difficult because the loss is based on predictions.
-Plaintiff Magazine recaps a court case pertaining a loss of earning capacity:
+Proving loss of future income or earning capacity is difficult because the loss is based on predictions.
+Plaintiff Magazine recaps a court case pertaining to a loss of earning capacity:

 “In Connolly v.
 Pre-Mixed Concrete Co., supra, the plaintiff had been a champion amateur tennis player who planned to turn professional before being injured.
 Tennis experts testified about her superior athletic prowess and the income she would have likely received during a professional career.
 The defendant appealed, claiming excessive damages were awarded by the jury, but the Supreme Court affirmed, finding that, even though she had never earned money as a professional, the evidence supported the jury’s determination that the plaintiff lost the ability to do so.”